 The Administrative Committee of the Waste Management Employee Benefit Plans (the "Administrative Committee") has been named to serve as administrator and fiduciary of the Plan.
-Prior to the Merger, WM was party to a Defined Contribution Plans Master Trust Agreement (the "Master Trust") with State Street Bank and Trust Company ("State Street") whereby State Street served as trustee of the Plan.
-In connection with the Merger, the Master Trust was terminated and all assets were transferred into the Plan's trust (the "Trust").
-Bank of America serves as trustee of the Plan pursuant to a Defined Contribution Plan Trust Agreement (the "Trust Agreement").

-Voya Institutional Plan Services, LLC, formerly ING Institutional Plan Services, LLC, served as recordkeeper prior to the Merger, upon which BAML became the Plan's third party recordkeeper.
+Waste Management, Inc. ("WM") has entered into a Defined Contribution Plans Master Trust Agreement (the "Master Trust") with State Street Bank and Trust Company ("State Street") whereby State Street serves as trustee of the Plan.
+Voya Institutional Plan Services, LLC, formerly ING Institutional Plan Services, as recordkeeper.